Student Subjective Wellbeing Questionnaire

 Using the SSWQ

-The SSWQ is intended for use in school mental health research and practice.
-Here are some ways people have used the SSWQ across different levels in schools:
+The SSWQ is intended for use in school-based mental health research and practice.
+Here are some ways people have used the SSWQ across different levels of service delivery in schools:

-• Tier 1/universal level.
-Schoolwide wellbeing screener to compliment mental health problems screeners; outcome monitor for evaluating schoolwide social-emotional learning or wellbeing promotion programming.
+• Tier 1 / universal level.
+Schoolwide well-being screener to complement mental health problem screeners; outcome monitor for evaluating schoolwide social-emotional learning or well-being promotion programming.

-• Tier 2/targeted level.
-Wellbeing progress monitor to compliment problem-oriented progress monitoring tools.
+• Tier 2 / targeted level.
+Well-being progress monitor to complement problem-oriented progress monitoring tools.

-• Tier 3/intensive level.
-Wellbeing progress monitor (same as Tier 2); strengths-based measure for informing comprehensive psychoeducational assessments.
+• Tier 3 / intensive level.
+Well-being progress monitor (same as Tier 2); strengths-based measure for informing comprehensive psychoeducational or psychodiagnostic assessments.

 Scoring the SSWQ